kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Investigate Structure</summary>
     You are well familiar with the way architects add secret areas in a structure.
-This grants you Expertise when attempting to find secret doors and areas in a built structure, such as a building or dungeon.
+This grants you <b>Expertise</b> when attempting to find secret doors and areas in a built structure, such as a building or dungeon.
   </details>
   </div>
 </details>